onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 validation constraints that apply to the value of the parameter.
 The parameter values provided in the VNF Heat Orchestration Template are validated against the constraints at instantiation time.
-The stack creation fails if the parameter value doesn’t comply to the constraints.
+The stack creation fails if the parameter value doesn't comply to the constraints.

 The constraints are defined as a list with the following syntax